Doctor0Evil/World-of-Darkwood/README.md

 - Weakness: Severe vulnerability to fire (e.g., +75% damage from fire and certain heat hazards).
 - Progression: Exclusive ability to use “mushroom‑growth” nodes for class‑specific progression; other classes cannot consume or channel these growths in the same way.
 - Ecology: Can communicate with certain animals (e.g., fox‑like or carrion creatures) to gain diegetic hints, side‑quest hooks, or restricted barter opportunities with quest NPCs.
-- Necro‑fungal Raise: Once per in‑game day, can animate 1–3 fresh corpses (not burned or destroyed) as fungal thralls that fight until their HP is depleted or they are incinerated; this is a strategic tool, not a permanent army.[3][5]
+- Necro‑fungal Raise: Once per in‑game day, can animate 1–3 fresh corpses (not burned or destroyed) as fungal thralls that fight until their HP is depleted or they are incinerated; this is a strategic tool, not a permanent army.

-Rotkin leans into world interaction and emergent tactics rather than direct stat dominance, preserving danger and fragility.[3]
+Rotkin leans into world interaction and emergent tactics rather than direct stat dominance, preserving danger and fragility.
 ### WraithLink – Haunted Medium

-Concept: The most “human” class, partially merged with spirits, used for intel, lore, and cursed risk‑reward.[3]
+Concept: The most “human” class, partially merged with spirits, used for intel, lore, and cursed risk‑reward.

 Core properties: